 A confusing history follows the Gibson.
 The standard story is that sometime in the 1930's, magazine illustrator Charles Dana Gibson asked Charlie Conolly at the New York's Players Club to make something different, so he added a cocktail onion to a Gin Martini.

 However, there is another story that recently came out thanks to Charles Gibson.
 This story goes that Gibson's father's great uncle was the one that actually created this variation of the Martini in the late 1800's.
 He told me his story here...

 So, what is a Gibson?
-Nothing other than a Gin Martini garnished with a cocktail onion or three (never an odd number - that's bad luck) instead of an olive.
-The result is a different undertone in the taste of the cocktail, from a briny olive to a earthy, light onion flavor.
+Nothing more than a Gin Martini garnished with a cocktail onion or three (never an even number - that's bad luck) instead of an olive or twist.
+The result is a different undertone in the taste of the cocktail, from a briny olive to an earthy, light onion flavor.

 As with the Martini, use a premium gin and vermouth, adjusting the ratio to your taste.